kyadanarw/Fine-tuning_CNN_OCT_Classificaiton/README.md

 - numpy
 - pandas
 - scikit-learn
-<p>:heavy_exclamation_mark: The models were tranined using Kaggle's GPU.
+<p>:heavy_exclamation_mark: The models were tranined using Kaggle supported GPU.

   # How to use
 - First download the dataset from the given links.